 - Type which links you want to open it this browser.

 - Press the “Apply” button.

 A rule is a single line in the Rules section.
-It simply says that if an URL contains text you’ve typed in, open the specified browser.
-It is not case sensitive.
+It simply says that if a link contains text you’ve typed in, then open the specified browser.
+It is case insensitive so a line

 - Microsoft Edge “Edgium” (Windows 10/11 default).
 Including profiles and incognito mode.